 The Utah Museum of Contemporary Art has been an award-winning aesthetic force and community leader since it was established in 1931.
 Located in the heart of downtown Salt Lake City, UMOCA’s rich past has resulted in the creation of a cornerstone for contemporary culture in Utah, providing for artistic experimentation, community enrichment, and connection to the world as it occurs through our related experiences.
 The Museum strives to be a place where all points of view, experiences, and ages feel welcome to explore the pressing issues of our time through socially relevant art exhibitions and educational programming.

-UMOCA is a five-time recipient of funding from the Andy Warhol Foundation and a two-time recipient of the Art Works Grant from the National Endowment for the Arts .
+UMOCA is a six-time recipient of funding from the Andy Warhol Foundation for the Visual Arts and a two-time recipient of the Art Works Grant from the National Endowment for the Arts.

 UMOCA is a 501c3 institution that is supported by public, foundation, and corporate gifts.
 Your donation in any amount is greatly appreciated, and admission is a $8 suggested donation.